 As the commissions paid by airlines dwindle and the battle on lowering service fees continues, hotel sales are increasingly an invaluable way to improve content profitability for TMCs.

-These unmanaged hotel bookings make the hospitality spend an increasing challenge for client travel managers who track the travel as well as well as causing nightmares in disruption management.
+These unmanaged hotel bookings make the hospitality spend an increasing challenge for client travel managers who track the travel.
+It also causes nightmares in disruption management.
 And for TMCs, this impacts the bottom line directly by limiting one of the most profitable sources of revenue available.

 Why do travelers book off-channel?